DeepExtension-AI/DeepExtension/README.md

 - ✅ **Linux** or **Windows (via WSL)** — with **CUDA** support for GPU training
 - ✅ **macOS (Apple M-series)** — with **MLX** backend
-- ✅ **Any Linux/macOS environment (no-training mode)** — for UI and inference only
+- ✅ **Any Linux/macOS environment (no-training mode)** — for UI access and inference only

 ---

 ### 📝 Prerequisites

 - **Docker Engine**
-  If Docker is not installed, follow the official guide:
+  If Docker is not already installed, follow the official instructions:
   👉 [Install Docker Engine](https://docs.docker.com/engine/install/)

 ---